gnosis/dex-research/dFusion/dFusion.rst

 A specification developed by Gnosis.

 The following specification uses the snark application (snapp) onchain scaling approach, in order to build a scalable fully decentralized exchange with decentralized order matching.
-Scalability is achieved by storing only hashed information and allowing snarks to manipulate these through predefined logical gates [[link](https://ethresear.ch/t/on-chain-scaling-to-potentially-500-tx-sec-through-mass-tx-validation/3477)].
+Scalability is achieved by storing only hashed information and allowing snarks to manipulate these through predefined logical gates `link <https://ethresear.ch/t/on-chain-scaling-to-potentially-500-tx-sec-through-mass-tx-validation/3477>`_.
-Orders are matched in a batch auction with an arbitrage-free price clearing technique developed by Gnosis: [Uniform Clearing Prices]( https://github.com/gnosis/dex-research/blob/master/BatchAuctionOptimization/batchauctions.pdf).
+Orders are matched in a batch auction with an arbitrage-free price clearing technique developed by Gnosis: `Uniform Clearing Prices <https://github.com/gnosis/dex-research/blob/master/BatchAuctionOptimization/batchauctions.pdf>`_.

 Summary
 =======